-NOCCA STUDENTS: Click here for a Term-Time Aid form for the 2016-2017 school year.
+NOCCA STUDENTS: Click here for a 2020 Summer Study form!

-Although NOCCA is tuition-free, a significant percentage of students come from households with incomes at or below the poverty line.
-The NOCCA Institute’s Financial Aid Program helps those young artists cover the cost of participating in NOCCA’s school-year program and enroll in other challenging training programs during the summer months:
+Although NOCCA is tuition-free, a significant percentage of students come from households with incomes at or below the poverty line or from families managing unexpected hardships.
+The NOCCA Institute’s Student Success Program helps those young artists cover the cost of participating in NOCCA’s school-year program and enroll in other challenging training programs during the summer months:

-The Institute’s Summer Study Financial Aid Program allows students to take part in some of the best summer programs in the country, including The Juilliard School, the Art Institute of Chicago, and North Carolina School of the Arts.
+The Institute’s Summer Study Program allows students to take part in some of the best summer programs in the country, including The Juilliard School, the Art Institute of Chicago, and North Carolina School of the Arts.
 Expenses for these programs can range anywhere from $500 to $5,000 per child.
 For example, it costs more than $3,000 for rent, meals, subway fare, and supplies for a dance student in New York for eight weeks, and that figure does not include tuition at Alvin Ailey or airfare.
 Many families can afford only a portion of these costs.
-Summer financial aid makes up the difference.
+The Student Success Program makes up the difference.